Direct answer

 - Is keccak256 the same as SHA-3?

-- What is a function selector?
+- What is a function selector and why is it 4 bytes?

 - Yes.
 Switch to the hex tab and paste any 0x prefixed hex string.
 The tool treats it as raw bytes, the same way Solidity does when you write keccak256(bytes memory data).
 For string inputs, the tool first encodes UTF-8 then hashes, which matches the keccak256(bytes(string)) Solidity pattern.
+The output is identical to what your contract would produce.

 Related services and reading